 How do you manage recurrent impetigo?

 For impetigo that is recurrent, consider the need for further investigations.
 NICE recommends taking a swab (of exudate from a moist lesion or de-roofed blister) for culture and sensitivities.
-Consider the possibility of meticillin-resistant Staphylococcus aureus (MRSA)Review the choice of antibiotic when swab results are available and change the antibiotic according to results using a narrow-spectrum antibiotic if possible.
+Consider the possibility of meticillin-resistant Staphylococcus aureus (MRSA).
+Review the choice of antibiotic when swab results are available and change the antibiotic according to results using a narrow-spectrum antibiotic if possible.

 Useful references - NICE CKS.
 Impetigo.
 2022 [Available from: https://cks.nice.org.uk/topics/impetigo/.]